 Shelter, a UK-based charity campaigning for better housing, has put out some pretty scary advertising.
 One ad documented the case of a young mother and her baby killed in a fire because the house wasn't up to safety standards; another showed a family squeezed into a tiny room in "bed and breakfast" accommodation (cheap hostel rooms offered to the homeless), the parents' tempers slowly fraying until one of them is about to hit their child.
 They also ran a poster campaign with the caption "Like many children, Mary's growing up with furry pets" under a picture of rats crawling over a screaming baby in her crib.

-The 'Drinking and driving wrecks lives' campaign was well known for their scare tactics notably the ad that zoomed in on the face of a young woman in a neck brace, who had been run over by an intoxicated driver while paramedics attempted to revive her.
-The victim was Denise Van Outen and the ad was considered to be too graphic to be shown before the watershed.
+The 'Drinking and driving wrecks lives' campaign was well known for their scare tactics, notably the ad that zoomed in on the face of a young woman (played by a young Denise Van Outen) in a neck brace, who had been run over by an intoxicated driver, while paramedics attempted to revive her.
+The ad was considered to be too graphic to be shown before the watershed.

 A lighthearted example of this was Vince and Larry the Crash Test Dummies, two morons who appeared in a 1980's safety campaign for the U.S. Department of Transportation in order to promote seat belt safety.
 The general message was, these dimwits are showing you what not to do, and the only reason they survive is because crashing is what dummies do.
 "You Can Learn A Lot From A Dummy"?
 Definitely.